openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

 **assignment type**

   The category of graded student work, such as homework, exams, and exercises.
-  For more information, see :ref:`partnercoursestaff:Grading Index`.
+  For more information, see :ref:`Grading Index`.

 .. _C: